Donald Stott: Greece

 Stott, increasingly frustrated that he had yet to reach Greece, sought a new role at SOE and was give charge of the Greek Section in the organisation.
 With his fellow escapee, Bob Morton, he carried out some reconnaissance missions in North Africa and some islands off the coast of Greece, returning to Egypt each time.
 In March 1943, he, along with another SOE operative, Geoffrey Gordon-Creed, were parachuted into Greece.
 They were to join the British Military Mission that was then based in Greece and co-ordinate the Greek resistance efforts.

-In June 1943, Stott, together with Gordon-Creed, destroyed the Asopos Viaduct.
+In June 1943, Stott, together with Gordon-Creed, destroyed the Asopos Viaduct ("Operation Washing").
 This was an important operation, as it resulted in the diversion of German troops destined for the frontlines to occupation duties in Greece.
 For his exploits, Stott was awarded a Distinguished Service Order (DSO), after the commander of the British Military Mission in Greece, Brigadier Eddie Myers originally recommended Stott for a Victoria Cross (VC).
 Myers considered that the VC would have been awarded had a shot been fired during the Asopos mission.
 Remaining in Greece and continuing his sabotage operations, Stott received a head wound when blowing up a bridge and was forced seek medical help from acquaintances in Athens.

 Now based in Athens and tasked with the sabotage of aerodromes around the capital, Stott was able to get the various factions of the Greek resistance to work together.
 The main resistance groups in Greece were the EDES, a rightist resistance group and the communist controlled Greek People's Liberation Army (ELAS), the military wing of the National Liberation Front (Ethnikó Apeleftherotikó Métopo or EAM).
 However, his relations with EAM became very difficult as he accused the group of seeking to hinder his work, describing his EAM liaison as "violently Bolshevistic and anti-British".
 Stott pressured all of the non-communist resistance groups to work together to prevent EAM from coming to power after the war, promising them arms and money.
 The planned sabotage operations came to nothing as it was realised the targeted aerodromes were too well defended.
 His efforts to co-ordinate the Greek resistance meant that Stott became embroiled in the internal power struggle between the various Greek resistance groups.
 Reputedly a staunch anti-communist, Stott favoured working with the EDES rather than ELAS.
 Greek SOE operatives became concerned that Stott was being manipulated by his EDES contacts, some of whom were of questionable character.